St. Andrew Academy Program:

 We are leveraging the Cisco networking Academy curriculum and an innovative ecosystem to offer this "train to hire” IT inclusive Academy program specifically targeting people with disabilities.This innovative program is develops the employable skills for in-demand entry IT roles in less than a year.

-The technical training program is either a 4 1/2 month or 9 month program delivered over 2 or 4 terms depending on which program students qualify for.
+The foundational technical training program is 20 weeks in duration.
 It is led by an experienced and certified instructor with assistance from a teacher's assistant experienced in assisting special learners.
 Candidates will be trained in networking technology and introduced to network / cyber security.
-We built the program to achieve certification by Cisco Systems as either a Cisco Certified Technician (CCT) or a Cisco Certified Network Associate (CCNA).
+We built the program to achieve certification by Cisco Systems as either a Cisco Certified Technician (CCT).

-We are also providing ready-for-work training Integrated with the technical training program for our candidates to succeed int the work environment.
+The St. Andrew Academy will also include integrated ready-for-work training for our candidates to succeed int the work environment.
 The ready-for-work program is being led by job coaches and guest speakers to enable our candidates to present their best self to their employers and in their workplace.

 We are creating an ecosystem of capable, mission aligned organizations to deliver this program.

-- Andrew Center Staff will lead and deliver the program.
+- St. Andrew Staff will lead and deliver the Information Technology, Faith Pathways and ready for work training.

-- Cisco Systems will provide the curriculum, certification and testing process, and program advice.
+- Cisco Systems will provide the curriculum, certification and testing and program advice for the Information Technology certification program.

 - Michigan Rehabilitation Services will participate in the program to enrich the learning experience and support the program with State and Federal resources to enable us to deliver the program tuition free to accepted candidates.

-- Area Employers will be engaged to be involved throughout to enrich the learning, provide support and hire candidates upon program completion, typically in an internship.
+- Area Employers will be engaged to be involved throughout to enrich the learning, provide support and hire candidates upon program completion, typically in an internship or apprenticeship.

 - Area Catholic Schools and Parishes will participate to support the spiritual growth, provide candidate referrals, and help arrange employer partnerships.